Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Algorithms from prior work

-In this section we present algorithms for the \problem{} defined in Section~\ref{sec:defns}.
-In Sections~\ref{sec:ranked}-\ref{sec:using-metric} we describe several algorithms from prior work on, respectively, multi-slot MAB and Lipschitz MAB, and their adaptations to our setting.
-Interestingly, one can combine algorithms from prior work in a \emph{modular} way, which we make particularly transparent by putting forward a suitable naming scheme.
+\OMIT{The ranked bandit approach from \citet{RBA-icml08} and the metric bandit algorithms from~\citet{Bobby-nips04, LipschitzMAB-stoc08} can be used directly.
 Then in Section~\ref{sec:contextual} we review the \emph{contextual bandit} setting and one particular algorithm for this setting.
-Finally, in Section~\ref{sec:ranked-contextual} we represent our setting as a (multi-slot) contextual MAB problem, and use this representation to design two new algorithms that select documents slot-by-slot (top-down), and explicitly treat the higher selected documents as a \emph{context} for the current slot.
+Finally, in Section~\ref{sec:ranked-contextual} we represent our setting as a (multi-slot) contextual MAB problem, and use this representation to design two new algorithms that select documents slot-by-slot (top-down), and explicitly treat the higher selected documents as a \emph{context} for the current slot. }

-As mentioned earlier, the \hlc{1}{``metric-aware"} algorithms presented here are well-defined for arbitrary metric spaces, but for simplicity we present them for a special case in which documents are leaves in a \emph{document tree} $\DocTree$ with an \eps-exponential tree metric.
-In all these algorithms, a \emph{subtree} is chosen in each round.
-Then a document in this subtree is sampled at random, choosing uniformly at each branch.
+Let us discuss some algorithmic ideas from prior work that can be adapted to our setting.
+Interestingly, one can combine these algorithms in a \emph{modular} way, which we make particularly transparent by putting forward a suitable naming scheme.
+Throughout this section, we let ${\tt Bandit}$ be some algorithm for the MAB problem.